Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## NetezzaLinkedServiceTypeProperties
 ### Properties
 * **connectionString**: any: An ODBC connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
+* **database**: any: Database name for connection.
+Type: string.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
+* **port**: any: The port for the connection.
+Type: integer.
 * **pwd**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of password in connection string.
+* **securityLevel**: 'OnlyUnSecured' | 'PreferredUnSecured' | string: Specifies the security level for the driver connection to the data store.
+PreferredUnSecured : prefer unsecured, allow fallback to secured connection if required.
+OnlyUnSecured : strictly unsecured, no fallback.
+* **server**: any: Server name for connection.
+Type: string.
+* **uid**: any: Username for authentication.
+Type: string.

 ## NetezzaPartitionSettings
 ### Properties